Skip to content

 It is a testament to the patience of my team, and to the skill and care of my coach at the time, that I learned over the ensuing years how to show up deeply present with my team even amidst the firefight of startup life.

-If you are anything like me as a CEO or leader, you too may find it difficult to show up fully present in meetings.
-Part of the weight of being a leader for me was that my brain was always tracking numerous threats and opportunities at once.
-The superpower that helped me to see around corners as a strategist left me distracted with the people I was charged with supporting.
+If you are anything like me, you know what it is to sit in a meeting and realize your brain is three rooms away.
+Part of the weight of being a leader is that your mind is always tracking threats and opportunities at once.
+The same superpower that helps you see around corners as a strategist makes it nearly impossible to practice active listening in meetings with the very people you are charged with supporting.

-Running a company requires tremendous context switching.
-It can be difficult to show up present to discuss the upcoming app release when five minutes earlier you found yourself on the stressful end of a call with a board member.
+Running a company requires constant context switching.
+It is hard to show up present for a product discussion when five minutes ago you were on a stressful call with a board member.
+And the challenge is not limited to leaders.

 In startup lore, meetings are treated far differently than the Mad Men era of our parents.